 Awards and honors that he has won include being named a Museum of Fine Arts, Boston, Traveling Fellow in 2014.
 He was named a Top 50 Emerging Photographer of 2014 by LensCulture and was exhibited at the Valid Foto Gallery in Barcelona, Spain.
-He was also named a Photolucida, Critical Mass 2014, Top 50 Photographer.
+He was also named a Photolucida, Critical Mass 2014, Top 50 Photographer and exhibited in Guatemala as part of Guatephoto Festival 2015.
 His project was a Shortlist Candidate for the Vevey International Photo Award in 2015.
 He was also a Visiting Lecturer at Columbia University, in New York City in 2015.
-Matthew Arnold currently lives and works in New York City.
+Matthew Arnold recently moved to Los Angeles, California after having spent over twenty years in New York City.